Root Canal Treatment

 Fees for treatment depend on the complexity of the case.
 Some teeth can be treated in a single visit, whereas others may require multiple sessions.
-Typically, fees can be £450-£600, however, we will give you a treatment plan together with estimated treatment cost following your assessment appointment.
+Typically, fees can be £450-£600, however, we will give you an estimated treatment cost following your assessment appointment.
 The assessment appointment costs £95 and includes all necessary diagnostic tests and correspondence with your normal dentist.

-If there is a crown on the tooth to be treated sometimes this crown (or bridge may need to be removed).
-Sometimes we can get into the nerve space by accessing through the crown which can sometimes cause porcelain on the crown to fracture which may necessitate replacement.
+If there is a crown on the tooth to be treated, accessing through the crown can cause porcelain on the crown to fracture which may necessitate replacement.

 It is possible for the small instruments used in endodontic treatment to fracture inside the tooth, particularly in curved or narrow canals.
 The files we use are used only once to try and prevent fracture and are made out of flexible Nickel Titanium.
 Despite all precautions, file fracture can still occur.
 If it does, we will try everything to retrieve the fragment, however, if it is not retrievable, we may need to seal the fragment inside your tooth.
 Should an instrument break, the likelihood of clinical success decreases.

 Root canal treatment is an attempt to save a tooth which may otherwise require extraction.
 Although root canal treatment has a high degree of success, it can not be guaranteed.
-Occasionally, a tooth which has had root canal treatment may require further management such as; re- treatment, peri-apical surgery or extraction.
+Occasionally, a tooth which has had root canal treatment may require re- treatment, peri-apical surgery or extraction.

 It is important to understand medical procedures carry risks which are outlined above.
 If you have any questions, please do not hesitate to ask; call us on 0191 286 3398.